arthurbernierjr/http-videos/sending-http-requests-from-the-browser/README.md

 #### Components

 - **Protocol**: `https` - Signifies a secure, encrypted connection.
 - **Subdomain**: `developer.` - A subdomain of the `mozilla.org` domain.
-Subdomains organize different sections of websites and serves as a distinct section under the subdomain.
+Subdomains organize different sections of websites and serve as a distinct section under the domain.
 - **Domain name**: `mozilla.org` - Represents the internet address of the website or server.
 - **Path**: `/search` - Identifies a specific resource or page, in this case, the search page on the website.
 - **Query parameters**: `?q=reduce` - Sends additional information to the server.
 Here, `q=reduce` indicates a search query for the term "reduce".